 Tuition Fees

-If you’re paying college tuition fees for you or another family member, you could be eligible for tax relief at the standard rate, which is currently 20%.This tax back is available even if you choose to pay in installments, though the course must be on the list of approved courses.
+If you’re paying college tuition fees for you or another family member, you could be eligible for tax relief at the standard rate, which is currently 20%.This tax back is available even if you choose to pay in instalments, though the course must be on the list of approved courses.
 There are several other conditions and restrictions you need to be made aware of before applying for the 3rd level education tax credit.
-Learn all about them in this handy article: How to claim tax back on 3rd level education
+Learn all about them in this handy article: How to claim tax back on 3rd level education.

 Medical Expense

 Most medical expenses qualify for tax relief at the standard rate of tax, whether they’re incurred by you or on the behalf of another person.
-These include GP visits, medication, A&E visits, minor procedures and surgeries.
+These include GP visits, medication, A&E visits, minor procedures, and surgeries.

 Pensions Contributions